sanxing-chen/NMT2017-ZH-EN/README.md

 # WMT 2017 Chinese-English NMT

 This project contains pre-processing scripts and Transformer baseline training scripts using [pytorch/fairseq](https://github.com/pytorch/fairseq) for [WMT 2017 Machine Translation of News](http://www.statmt.org/wmt17/translation-task.html) Chinese->English track.
+The model reaches 20 BLEU on testing dataset, after training for only 2 epochs, while the SOTA result is about 24 BLEU.

 # Dataset